open-telemetry/oteps/text/trace/0000-error_flagging.md

 Obviously, all systems are different, and users will want to adjust error reporting on a case by case basis.
 Unwanted errors may be suppressed, and additional errors may be added.
 The collector will provide a processor and a configuration language to make this a straightforward process.
 Working from a baseline of standard errors will provide a better experience than having to define a schema from scratch.

 Note that analysis tools MAY disregard Span Status, and do their own error analysis.
-There is no requirement that the status code is respected, even when `user_override` is set.
-However, it is strongly suggested that analysis tools SHOULD pay attention to the status code when `user_override` is set, as it represents a subjective decision made by either the operator or application developer.
+There is no requirement that the status code is respected, even when Status Source is set.
+However, it is strongly suggested that analysis tools SHOULD pay attention to the status code when Status Source is set, as it represents a subjective decision made by either the operator or application developer.

-If we really hate the current canonical status codes, most may be removed and added back in later.
-I do suggest we keep the status codes that map to network failures, and I agree that the rest are a bit suspect for our current needs.
-The minimal number of status codes would be `OK` and `ERROR`.

 ## Remind me why we need status codes again?
 Status codes provide a low overhead mechanism for checking if a span counts against an error budget, without having to scan every attribute and event.
-This reduces overhead and is a benefit for many systems.
+It is an inexpensive and low cardinality approach to track multiple types of error budgets.
+This reduces overhead and could be a benefit for many systems.

-Again, the status codes may be customized by the operator during the telemetry pipeline, in order to add and suppress errors.
+However, adding in an existing set of error types without first clearly defining their use and how they might be set has caused confusion.
+If the status codes are not set consistently and correctly, then the resulting error budgeting will not be useful.
+So we are consolidating all error types into a single ERROR type, to avoid this situation.
+We may add more error types back in if we can agree on their use cases and a method for applying them consistently.

 ## Open questions
 If we add error processing to the Collector, it is unclear what the overhead would be.